 During the take-off and the first couple of minutes after, the spacecraft is exposed to an extremely harsh environment, causing extreme levels of vibrations that can lead to damage of the payload or even the entire spacecraft.
 Even after lift-off or just before deployment in orbit, violent shocks from final stage separation and pyro-bolts can put the satellite under a lot of structural stress that can lead to failure of sensitive spacecraft hardware.

 Therefore, all launch vehicle authorities, such as Arianespace (Ariane), Starsem(Soyuz) or SpaceX (Falcon9), impose strict mechanical qualification testing that represent real launch conditions for each component, as well as for the assembled satellite before it can take a flight on their launcher.
 The biggest challenge is that that those qualification tests happen on the actual spacecraft, with a significant risk of damaging the actual satellite or any sensitive instrument on it.

 Overcoming the challenge

 If you would like to know how to overcome these challenges and perform qualification testing in full confidence, then join the free on-demand webinar “Space CAE and hardware qualification” and learn about:

 - spacecraft qualification testing from an expert at Airbus Defense & Space (Georges-William Kpodar, Mechanical Test Facility Engineer)

 - solutions for mechanical qualification testing with vibration, acoustic and shock excitation, as well as modal survey and micro-vibration testing

 - innovative spacecraft acoustic testing technique “Direct Field Acoustic Testing”

-Join the live-webinar here!
+Join the on-demand webinar here!